jedcn/talk-learning-with-tools/README.md

 ### Slides: reveal.js / rvl.io

-Let's start with what you're looking at on the screen.
+What's up on the screen right now?
 This presentation is delivered via a framework called "[reveal.js][reveal-js-home]" It's an HTML page, so it can be served up anywhere you can get a connection.
 It runs on an iPad or iPhone.

 There's an online demo that contains a survey of the functionality it offers.
 You can create these things by modifying HTML or using a